The Strathfield Local Government Area contains a historic regional cycle and walking route, the Bay to Bay path.

 One of Sydney’s best cycle and walking tracks runs through the Strathfield Council area.

 The Bay to Bay Shared Pathway is a 23 kilometre track running from Settlers Park in Ryde to Botany Bay.
-Much of the track runs aside the historic Cooks River.
+Much of the track runs alongside the historic Cooks River.

 The time required to walk the Strathfield section is only 90 minutes and is a great walk for dogs (leashed).